International Staff Songsters: Structure and purpose

-History and discography
+History

+1897–1928

-The ISS was originally established by an official minute issued by the Salvation Army's Chief of the Staff, Bramwell Booth, in March 1897.
-The group was composed of employees of the organisation's International Headquarters (IHQ) in London and the chief of the accounts department, Herbert Jackson, was appointed the first leader of the group.
-By 1912, it was reported that the ISS had travelled 25,000 miles and sung to audiences totalling more than 1,000,000 people.
+The ISS was formally established in March 1897 by an official minute issued by Bramwell Booth, the Salvation Army's Chief of the Staff.
+Although the group had been functioning unofficially since 1892, this marked its official recognition as the Salvation Army's first authorised choir, preceding the formation of the first local songster brigade in Penge by a year.
+Prior to this, several unofficial Salvation Army choirs had already begun to emerge across England and Scotland in the early 1890s.
+The ISS was composed of staff of the organisation's International Headquarters (IHQ) in London (from which the ISS derives its name) and the chief of the accounts department, Herbert Jackson, was appointed the first leader.

+Undertaking 'campaigns' on weeknights and every third weekend, by 1912 it was reported that the ISS had travelled 25,000 miles and sung to audiences totalling more than one million people.
 The ISS also attracted the attention of high-profile music critics, including George Bernard Shaw.
-In 1922, Jackson was succeeded by his deputy, Railton Howard, before the group was disbanded in 1928 due to "members' conflict of duties".
+In 1922, Jackson was succeeded by his deputy, Railton Howard, before the group was abruptly disbanded in 1928 due to "members' conflict of duties" with their headquarters roles.
+Despite also comprising headquarters employees, the International Staff Band was permitted to continue.

+1980–present

-After a 52-year hiatus, the group was re-formed in March 1980 by General Arnold Brown who appointed Norman Bearcroft as the founding leader of the relaunched group, with membership no longer confined to headquarters employees.
-An inaugural concert took place at the Fairfield Halls, Croydon.
-The group has subsequently had a further four leaders and released a number of recordings, including some collaborations with notable brass bands, including the International Staff Band, Household Troops Band and Cory Band.
-Most of the group's recordings are produced and distributed by SP&S, although compilation albums featuring the music of the ISS have also been produced by Metro and Hallmark Records.
+After a 52-year hiatus, the group was re-formed in March 1980 by General Arnold Brown who appointed Norman Bearcroft as the founding leader of the relaunched group.
+Although membership was no longer confined to International Headquarters staff, the original name was retained.
+On the decision to re-form the group, General Brown commented:All aspects of the proposal were carefully weighed by Army leaders before the decision was taken.
+Many recall the effectiveness of earlier, similar groups, and the necessity for another such music section has been seen for some years [...]
+The purpose will be the same as that of every musical aggregation throughout the Army world – the proclaiming of the message of salvation.
+It is hoped that the brigade will do it in such a way as to merit the emulation of songsters everywhere.An inaugural concert took place at the Fairfield Halls, Croydon on 8th March 1980, following which Norman Bearcroft led the ISS for 12 years.
+The group has subsequently had a further four leaders: Len Ballantine (1992–1998), Peter Ayling (1998–2001), Andrew Blyth (2001–2003), and Dorothy Nancekievill (2003–present).

-In 1988, the ISS performed much of the soundtrack of the Anglia Television series Marching as to War with Roy Castle.
-The ISS is a perennial performer at the Royal Albert Hall for Celebrating Christmas with the Salvation Army, which is broadcast annually on BBC Radio London and most other Local BBC Radio stations across the UK.
+The ISS has performed at the Royal Albert Hall more than 60 times and remains a perennial performer at the Hall for Celebrating Christmas with the Salvation Army, which is frequently broadcast on BBC Radio.
 In 2020, the 40th anniversary of the current ISS was marked by a concert with the London Mozart Players hosted by Welsh broadcaster Aled Jones and a special feature on BBC One's Songs of Praise in which JB Gill interviewed current members.
 In October 2021, the ISS took part in a special service on BBC Radio 4 to commemorate World Mental Health Day.